 - Instruct your brokerage firm to "transfer on death" to Carnegie Mellon some or all of a specific brokerage account

 Please let us know if you have included Carnegie Mellon in your estate plans.
 We would welcome the opportunity to thank you for your thoughtful gift.

-Catherine Hanney, a widow, has been a supporter of Carnegie Mellon for many years.
-Catherine is in good health now, but does not want to be a financial burden to her children should she require expensive health care in the future.
+Chelsea Delgado, a widow, has been a supporter of Carnegie Mellon for many years.
+Chelsea is in good health now, but does not want to be a financial burden to her children should she require expensive health care in the future.